Skip to Content

 Method

-2. In a large cast iron skillet heat 1 tablespoon olive oil over medium heat.
+2. In a large cast iron skillet, heat 1 tablespoon of the olive oil over medium heat.
+Add the lamb and cook, breaking it up with a wooden spoon, until browned, about 6 minutes.
+Transfer the cooked lamb to a plate.

-6. In a small bowl whisk together cornstarch and water until a murky liquid is achieved.
-This is your slurry.
-Add it to the prepared lamb mixture and stir over medium low heat until everything thickens.
-About 5 minutes.
-Remove from heat.
+5. In a small bowl whisk together the cornstarch and water.
+Add the cornstarch slurry to the lamb mixture and cook, stirring, until thickened, about 5 minutes.
+Remove the skillet from heat.

 Nutrition Info